- 01. A Word on the Current World Health Situation and its Impact on Teachers

 Advisory roles in educational settings are perfect for ex-teachers who have a breadth of experience in the areas of curriculum knowledge and educational requirements.

-As an ex-teacher, your educational expertise will be valued, and combined with the knowledge that you're helping young people become less anxious about their futures, working as an academic advisor can be a rewarding career.
+As an ex-teacher, your educational expertise will be valued, and combined with the knowledge that you're helping young people become less anxious about their futures, working as an academic adviser can be a rewarding career.

 10. Museum or gallery jobs